 How to treat

 Use tecovirimat (TPOXX) antiviral medication to treat people who are at high risk of severe disease.
-Lean more in Centers for Disease Control and Prevention’s (CDC’s) interim clinical guidance.
+Learn more in Centers for Disease Control and Prevention’s (CDC’s) Mpox Treatment Information for Healthcare Professionals.

 Questions?